About Fresh Green Beans

-Green beans taste great also.
-Baking or dehydrating them a low temperatures brings out the natural sweetness.
+Green beans also taste great.
+Baking or dehydrating them at low temperatures brings out their natural sweetness.
 Making them crisp satisfies the desire for crunch.
-These healthy snacks can replace crackers and chips which are high in calories and fat.
-Monsieur Doughboy says to enjoy them.
+These healthy snacks can replace crackers and chips, which are high in calories and fat.
+My friend Monsieur Doughboy says to enjoy them.

-- Wash beans, snap off ends and remove strings is necessary.
+- Wash beans, snap off ends and remove strings as necessary.
 String-less beans work best.

-- Lay on cookie sheet and coat with cooking spray.
+- Lay the beans on a cookie sheet and coat them with cooking spray.

 - Sprinkle with salt.